 If you arrive in Poland via a flight to the capital city of Warsaw, take note of the airport’s name: Frederic Chopin International.
 Although it is normal for a country’s major airport to be named after a national hero, they are usually politicians or other historical figures of state importance.
 There are a few examples of airports named after musicians ― like Louis Armstrong in New Orleans or John Lennon in Liverpool — and anyone can appreciate the significance of tributes to the men who called those cities home.
 But to commemorate a creative artist on a national, and indeed international scale considering the amount of passengers who pass through Warsaw, is something special.
-It’s a declaration of love and appreciation for the arts that, if you stay and spend some time in Poland, you will see reaffirmed at every turn.
+It’s a declaration of love and appreciation for traditional art in Poland that you will see reaffirmed at every turn.

 From music to architecture, painting, and filmmaking, Poland has a vibrant creative scene that anyone with a penchant for the arts can plug into straight away, and the best place to start is the capital itself.
 Warsaw is a major European center of finance and technology, but these more analytical pursuits live in harmony alongside a thriving cultural environment to create one of the most multi-faceted cities on the continent.

-The small palace on the island at the park’s center is home to the Royal Gallery of Paintings, where the last King of Poland had his private residence before the partitions.
+The small palace on the island at the park’s center is home one of the best art museums in Warsaw–the Royal Gallery of Paintings, where the last King of Poland had his private residence before the partitions.
 Stanislaw II Augustus was a great patron of the arts, wanting to portray the Polish monarchy as enlightened, with an aesthetic sensibility informed by stories from the Bible.
 While he remains a controversial figure in the country’s history due to his political lethargy that enabled Polish partition, his legacy of pursuing and protecting beauty lives on: the park’s Old Orangery contains two sculpture galleries, one for the most important ancient works and another for pieces by contemporary Polish artists.

 Poland is a country that looks to its past in order to understand and prepare for its future.
 It is the same with the arts, and the rest of Warsaw is dotted with installations and attractions that honor local creative tradition while also spearheading innovation in the community at large.
 The scene of much of this synthesis is the Praga district on the city’s right bank, where more folksy and offbeat museums share space with some of the trendiest developments in Warsaw today.
 The neighborhood’s eponymous museum honors and immortalizes the handicraft trades for which Praga was first known, including everything from papermaking to kayak production.
 On the other side of the train tracks is the Neon Museum, dedicated to preserving the namesake signs that sprung up across the Eastern Bloc following World War II.